process-analytics/bpmn-visualization-examples/README.md

 <a id="projects"></a>
-### `bpmn-visualization` usage in projects
+## `bpmn-visualization` usage in projects

+Show how to integrate `bpmn-visualization` in project, using various kind of build tools and bundlers:
-- [JavaScript + webpack](examples/projects/javascript-vanilla-with-webpack/README.md) - integration in a vanilla JavaScript webpack project
+- [JavaScript + webpack](projects/javascript-vanilla-with-webpack/README.md) - integration in a vanilla JavaScript webpack project
-- [TypeScript + rollup](examples/projects/typescript-vanilla-with-rollup/README.md) - integration in a vanilla TypeScript rollup project
+- [TypeScript + rollup](projects/typescript-vanilla-with-rollup/README.md) - integration in a vanilla TypeScript rollup project
-- [TypeScript + vite](examples/projects/typescript-vanilla-with-vitejs/README.md) - integration in a vanilla TypeScript vite project
+- [TypeScript + vite](projects/typescript-vanilla-with-vitejs/README.md) - integration in a vanilla TypeScript vite project

+Remember that some projects are also available in [live IDE](#live_ide).

 ## 🔧 Contributing